 - Priority on waitlists and when on standby

 Below I wanted to go into a bit more detail on the benefits above that I value most.

 The single best perk of oneworld Emerald status is the lounge access benefit, as members receive access to oneworld first & business class lounges when traveling on a oneworld flight the same day in any cabin.
 They’re allowed to even bring one guest with them (also traveling on a oneworld flight).

 Now, there are a few things to be aware of:

-- Those earning oneworld Emerald status through American AAdvantage only get lounge access when traveling outside of North America (with the exception of Mexico City flights), while other oneworld Emerald members get lounge access even when traveling domestically; in other words, non-AAdvantage oneworld Emeralds can even use American Flagship Lounges when traveling within the US (once they reopen)
+- Those earning oneworld Emerald status through American AAdvantage or Alaska Mileage Plan only get lounge access when traveling outside of North America, while other oneworld Emerald members get lounge access even when traveling domestically; in other words, non-AAdvantage and Mileage Plan oneworld Emeralds can even use American Flagship Lounges when traveling within the US

-- Certain lounges are excluded from this benefit, including the British Airways Concorde Room, and Qatar Airways Al Safwa Lounge Doha, Al Mourjan Lounge Doha, and Qatar Airways Premium Lounges outside of Qatar
+- Certain lounges are excluded from this benefit, including the Chelsea Lounge New York, British Airways Concorde Room, and Qatar Airways Al Safwa Lounge Doha, Al Mourjan Lounge Doha, and Qatar Airways Premium Lounges outside of Qatar

 Preferred & pre-reserved seating with oneworld Emerald